swift-server/swift-service-lifecycle/Sources/ServiceLifecycle/Docs.docc/Adopting ServiceLifecycle in applications.md

 trigger a graceful shutdown by setting it to ``ServiceGroupConfiguration/ServiceConfiguration/TerminationBehavior/gracefullyShutdownGroup``.

-Another example where you might want to use customize the behavior is when you have a service that should be gracefully shutdown when another service exits.
+Another example where you might want to customize the behavior is when you have a service that should be gracefully shut down when another service exits.
-For example, you want to make sure your telemetry service is gracefully shutdown after your HTTP server unexpectedly throws from its `run()` method.
+For example, you want to make sure your telemetry service is gracefully shut down after your HTTP server unexpectedly throws from its `run()` method.
 This setup could look like this: